kidereo/oc-p009/README.md

     1. Block views/Bills: The first test is missing the `expect` statement.
 Fix: Verify that the `windowIcon` is visible and that it has `"active-icon"` class added.
     2. Block container/Bills:
         1. Get statement coverage for `Bills.js` to 80%.
 Fix: Added 5 extra tests to check the `Bills` functionalities.
         2. Add integration test to GET bills.
-Fix: In progress.
+Fix: Done with one TODO outstanding.
     3. Block container/NewBill:
         1. Get statement coverage for `NewBills.js` to 80%.
-Fix: In progress.
+Fix: Added 2 tests to bring the `NewBills.js` statement coverage to 79%.
         2. Add integration test to POST a new bill.
 Fix: In progress.
 ## Comment lancer l'application en local ?